Władysław I Łokietek: Coronation (1315–1320)

 Around that time, Wladyslaw the Short also began efforts to obtain papal consent for a royal coronation.
 This plan was actively supported by the Polish church, led by Borzysław, the archbishop of Gniezno (the successor of Jakub Swinka who died in 1314), and Gerward, the bishop of Kuyavia (Włocławek).
 The decision about the coronation was ultimately made during two rallies of nobles and knights; the first was held from 20 to 23 June 1318 in Sulejow, where a special supplication was prepared with a request to the Pope, and the second on 29 June in Pyzdry.
 Bishop Gerward was sent to Avignon with the documents.
 The successful arrangement featured a replacement method of calculating the papal pence on terms favorable for the papacy.

-Consent was given by Pope John XXII on 20 August 1319, though not directly due to the opposition of John of Luxembourg, king of Bohemia, who also claimed the crown of Poland.
+Consent was given by Pope John XXII on 20 August 1319, though not directly due to the opposition of King John of Bohemia, who also claimed the crown of Poland.
 The Pope was looking for a way to preserve the rights of Władysław and Poland without infringing on those of John and Bohemia, and found that the Luxembourg claims (despite their tenuous legal basis) referred to Greater Poland, the "kingdom" of Przemysł II.
-As such, Krakow was chosen for the coronation instead of Gniezno, in that a coronation in Krakow would not violate the rights of John of Luxembourg.
+As such, Kraków was chosen for the coronation instead of Gniezno, in that a coronation in Kraków would not violate the rights of John of Bohemia.
 On 20 January 1320 in the Wawel Cathedral, Janisław, the Archbishop of Gniezno (succeeding Borzysław), crowned Władysław as King of Poland.
-Placing the rite of Polish coronation in Krakow, however, caused John to question its legality.
-In light of John of Luxembourg's use of the title King of Poland, in the international arena Władysław the Short was considered the King of Krakow, and not of the whole country.
+Placing the rite of Polish coronation in Kraków, however, caused John to question its legality.
+In light of John of Bohemia's use of the title King of Poland, in the international arena Władysław the Short was considered the King of Kraków, and not of the whole country.

 The year 1320 was important for the politics of Władysław I Łokietek for other reasons.
 On 14 April 1320 in Inowrocław, and then in Brześć Kujavia, he began deliberations with the papal court to judge the case of the annexation of Gdańsk Pomerania by the Teutonic Knights.
 After hearing twenty-five witnesses for the Polish side, the judges released a decision favorable to the King on 9 February 1321.
 According to that decision, the Teutonic Order had to return Pomerania to Poland, pay 30,000 grzywnas in compensation for the collection of income from Pomerania, and pay for the cost of the process.
 The Teutonic Knights did not expect that such a judgment would be surrendered and filed an appeal.
 Under the influence of the actions of the procurator of the Teutonic Order in the Papal Curia, the Pope did not approve of the judgment of Inowrocław and the case was suspended.
 This gave the Holy See the opportunity to use the conflict for their own purposes in the subsequent years.